 Lifetime Health Cover

-Lifetime Health Cover (LHC) loading was introduced as a means to encourage people to take out hospital cover early in life and maintain it.
-If you take out hospital cover before 1 July following your 31st birthday, you’re rewarded.
-You pay a lower premium compared to someone who joins when they are older.
+Lifetime Health Cover (LHC) loading was introduced as a means to encourage people to take out hospital cover early in life and maintain it, otherwise you incur a penalty.
+If you take out hospital cover before 1 July following your 31st birthday, you would be penalised with lifetime health cover loading.
+The loading increases by 2% every year until you purchase cover and can increase to a maximum of 70%.
 Find out more about LHC.

 Medicare Levy Surcharge